Shunux-Stuxnet/XML_to_JSON/README.md

 <!-- About the Project -->
 ## About the Project
-The developer needs to show an understanding of data, data types, and be able to develop features using GoLang on Scale.
-The task will incorporate an understanding of XML and JSON type data formats as well as APIs using GoFiber
+PS: The developer needs to show an understanding of data, data types, and be able to develop features using GoLang on Scale.
+The task will incorporate an understanding of XML and JSON type data formats as well as APIs using GoFiber.
 <!-- Screenshots -->
 ### Screenshots